Chaldene/pancam/To-Do.md

 # Prioties
--   Preview to have same JSON as RAW with added details
 -   Convert CUC to a useful time
 -   Split data into activities so that it is easy to view HK etc.
 -   Hide x-axis labels on multi-stack, particularly for overview as can see extra numbers.